 Jazzy Pentatonic Scales

-If you are looking at Day 1 of your jazz guitar studies, look no further.
+If you’re looking at day 1 of your jazz guitar studies, look no further.

-This exercise will allow you to take the minor pentatonic scales you’ve learned in previous studies and apply them right away to a jazz situation.
+This exercise allows you to take minor pentatonic scales and apply them right away to a jazz situation.

-Before you dive in, here is a backing track to use with this exercise.
+Before you dive in, here’s a backing track to use with this exercise.

-There you have it; you’ve just completed your first series of jazz guitar solos.
+There you have it; you just completed your first series of jazz guitar solos.

 Wasn’t so bad, was it?

-That’s because you were able to take previously learned material, the minor pentatonic scale, and apply it in a jazzy way over those chords.
+That’s because you took learned material, minor pentatonic, and applied it in a jazzy way over those chords.

-Now go back and repeat with the same blues scales, Dm-Em-Am, over the same track to take it a step further.
+Now go back and repeat with the same blues scales, Dm-Em-Am, over the same track.

 Bebop Pentatonic Scales

-Now, while all of the notes in each scale you just played fit over those chord changes, and sound correct, they probably don’t sound like Kenny Burrell just yet.
+While all the notes just played fit over those chords, they probably don’t sound like Kenny Burrell just yet.

 So, let’s look at one concept you can use to spice up your minor pentatonic scales when transferring them to a jazz situation.